python/cpython/Doc/library/socketserver.rst

 externally (for instance, in the file system), a synchronous class will essentially render the service "deaf" while one request is being handled -- which may be for a very long time if a client is slow to receive all the data it has requested.
-Here a threading or forking server is appropriate.
+Here a threading, processing, or forking server is appropriate.

 In some cases, it may be appropriate to process part of a request synchronously, but to finish processing in a forked child depending on the request data.
 This